 The IRS defines financial hardship as an "immediate and heavy financial need" that you cannot meet through other means.
 The hardship withdrawal cannot be for more than the amount of the immediate and heavy financial need, although it can include additional amounts you may need to pay applicable taxes and penalties.
-You are required to have received all other withdrawals and distributions available under the Plan before you are eligible for a hardship withdrawal.
+You are required to have received all other withdrawals and distributions available under the Plan (other than Plan loans) before you are eligible for a hardship withdrawal.
 According to IRS rules, a financial hardship includes:

-- > Purchase of your primary residence (excluding mortgage payments); - > Funds to prevent your eviction from or foreclosure on the mortgage of your primary residence; - > Post-secondary tuition expenses and related educational fees, including room and board, for you, your spouse, or your dependents for the next 12 months only; - Unreimbursed medical expenses for you, your spouse, or your dependents;

-- > Funeral or burial expenses associated with the death of an immediate family member (including your parents, your spouse and children); and - > Repairs to your home as a result of a natural disaster not covered by insurance.
+- > Purchase of your primary residence (excluding mortgage payments); - > Funds to prevent your eviction from or foreclosure on the mortgage of your primary residence; - > Post-secondary tuition expenses and related educational fees, including room and board, for you, your spouse, or your dependents for the next 12 months only; - Unreimbursed medical expenses for you, your spouse, or your dependents; - > Funeral or burial expenses associated with the death of an immediate family member (including your parents, your spouse and children); - > Repairs to your home as a result of a natural disaster not covered by insurance; and - Expenses and losses (including loss of income) due to a disaster declared by the Federal Emergency Management Agency (FEMA) under the Robert T. Stafford Disaster Relief and Emergency Assistance Act if your principal residence or principal place of employment at the time of the disaster was in an area designated by FEMA for individual assistance due to that disaster.